EnverKESMEN/l5-service-layer/README.md

 }
 ```

-And finally, use the repository in the controller:
+And finally, use the service in the controller:

 ```php
 public function store(CreateProductRequest $request, CreateProductServiceInterface $createProductService)